Start Your Career as an Electroneurodiagnostic Technologist

 There are a few pathways to become an electroneurodiagnostic technologist.
 One of your options is to obtain an associate degree.
 This is a less popular (and costlier) option since it takes upwards of two years.

-Another common option is to join an END tech certificate program.
-Most students choose to pursue a technical certificate as it’s more affordable and takes less time than an associate degree.
-In fact, you can complete a neurodiagnostic tech program in less than 2 years!
+Another common option is to join an NDT certificate program.
+Most students pursue a technical certificate because it’s more affordable and takes less time than an associate degree.
+In fact, you can complete EEG tech school in less than 2 years!

-For prospective students who have full-time jobs or families, many allied health training programs offer day and evening course opportunities.
-While evening programs might take a little longer to complete, schedule flexibility lets many students focus far better on their studies.
+Many allied health training programs offer day and evening course opportunities for students with full-time jobs or families.
+While evening programs might take a little longer to complete, schedule flexibility lets many students dedicate more time to their studies.

 Internship & Hands-on Experience

-In addition to classroom-based training, accredited electroneurodiagnostic technologist programs require students to complete clinical internships.
-With the help of professional mentors, these real world settings provide practical, hands-on experience.
+In addition to classroom-based training, accredited EEG technologist programs require students to complete clinical internships.
+With the help of professional mentors, real-world settings provide practical, hands-on experience.

-Not only does this prepare students for their future careers, but it also dramatically increases their chances of being hired immediately after they receive their certification.
+This helps prepare students for future careers and dramatically increases their chances of being hired immediately after they receive their certification.

-While neurodiagnostic technology salaries can range from $15-30 per hour, the average tech can expect to earn an average salary of $41,000.
-In 2016, it was reported that the highest average wages for neurodiagnostic techs were found in Alaska, New Mexico, and South Dakota.
-It’s great to remember that neurodiagnostic pay varies by location, as well as experience, extra certification, and working environment.
+While electroneurodiagnostic technologist salaries range from $15-30 per hour, the average tech can expect to earn an average of $48,000 per year.
+It’s great to remember that neurodiagnostic pay varies by location, experience, extra certification, and working environment.

-Many allied health careers require long years of schooling (plus exorbitant student loans) and have the same starting salary.
-It’s not a secret as to why a career in the neurodiagnostic sector is a strong choice.
+Many allied health careers require long years of schooling (plus exorbitant student loans) and may not even provide the same salaries.
+It’s really no secret why a career as a neurodiagnostic tech is a strong choice.

-3. The Job Market for EEG Techs is Strong
+3. The EEG Tech Job Market is Strong

-Many END technologist programs offer the ability to specialize in high-demand fields like sleep testing, intraoperative neuromonitoring, and EEG testing.
+Many END technologist programs offer specializations in high-demand fields like sleep testing, intraoperative neuromonitoring, and EEG testing.
 Techs can also learn how to administer EPs (Evoked Potentials), EMGs (Electromyography), NCSs (Nerve Conduction Studies), and IONMs (Intra Operative Neurophysiologic Monitoring).
-Neurodiagnostic techs who have these specializations can expect better hiring rates and salaries.
+Neurodiagnostic techs who have these specializations tend to command better job offers and salaries.

 4. Work with Patients and Technology Each Day

-As a neurodiagnostic technologist, you’re responsible for the handling and proper use of sophisticated equipment.
-Physicians will rely on you to understand which techniques are most appropriate for specific procedures.
+END technologists are responsible for the handling and proper use of sophisticated equipment.
+Physicians rely on these professionals to determine which techniques are most appropriate for specific procedures.

-You may work with epileptic patients, children, the elderly, and those who may be nervous about procedures.
-The best techs are excellent at calming patients and explaining what needs to be done.
+You may work with epileptic patients, children, the elderly, and people who are nervous about these procedures.
+The best techs know how to calm patients down while explaining what needs to be done.
 Some technologists in this field may also be involved during surgical procedures.

 You can find END technologists in a variety of locations like hospitals, universities, and independent lab services.
 Sleep study technicians may find work alongside researchers in laboratories.

-However, just because you find a career in one location doesn’t mean you’ll be in one place all day.
-NDTs might work next to the patient’s bedside (especially during brainwave monitoring for epilepsy), in a neurology clinic, or in the operating room alongside surgical teams.
-Whatever your personal work preferences, you’ll be able to find a job which suits your needs.
+Just because you find a career in one location doesn’t mean you’ll be in one place all day.
+EEG technologists might work next to the patient’s bedside (like during brainwave monitoring for epilepsy), at a neurology clinic, or in the operating room alongside surgical teams.
+Whatever your personal work preferences, you’ll be able to find an allied healthcare career that suits your needs.

-Take the First Step Towards Your NDT Career Today
+Take the First Step Towards an NDT Career Today

-If you’re in the New Jersey area – and are interested in this career path – be sure to check out our neurodiagnostic tech program!
+If you’re in the New Jersey area – and are interested in this career path – be sure to check out our neurodiagnostic technologist program!